git001/fastcgi-healhcheck/README.md

 # Disclaimer

-This is one of my firt rust programm I'm pretty sure that this tool could be simplified :smiley:
+This is one of my first rust programm I'm pretty sure that this tool could be simplified :smiley:
 I'm open for suggestions.